jessemayer/Jesse-Mayer/README.md

 # Hello, I am @jessemayer!

-Welcome to my GitHub profile.
-Here's a brief introduction about me:

-## About Me
 I am a passionate front-end software developer with expertise in various programming languages and UI/UX technologies.
 With a career background as a chef, I bring a unique blend of creativity and problem-solving skills to the table.
 Currently, I am actively seeking my first developer role to further enhance my skills and contribute to exciting projects.

 ## Skills